nhs-r-community/git_training/guides/introduction_to_git.md

 To use Git as a team you should complete this section and the following section on [using git collaboratively](02_using-git-collaboratively.md).

 ## What is version control?
-Version control is the practice of tracking and managing any changes on project's code, files or folders over time.
+Version control is the practice of tracking and managing any changes on project's code, scripts and/or project structure over time.
 This allows you to observe a detailed history of the changes made and enables your team members to collaborate on the same project.

+## What is Git?
+Git is a free open-source software used to apply version control in any file system, used in software development and data analysis projects.
+The [Git official distribution webpage](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) contains a nice introduction and workflows covering more information on what is Git in detail.

 In Git, each user has the entire repository (project's working directory) on their computer (offline), hence, they can work separately offline until they opt to push their updated version of the code to the remote (online) central repository.

 Remote repositories are versions of your project that are hosted on an online Version Control System.
-In NHS Digital, we store that in GitLab, site for internal users (GitHub, site for the public).
+In NHS Digital, we store that in GitLab, site for internal users.
+For the public we recommend to create an account on GitHub as the platform to share code online, either via a public or private repository.

 ## Why should I care?
 Using version control is one of the fundamental skills needed by analysts to produce high-quality analytical outputs.
-Git is **the standard** for tracking code over time and is the way that NHSD has chosen.
+Git is **the standard** for tracking code over time and is the way that NHS Digital (NHSD) has chosen.
 While Git has a steep initial learning curve, the payoff is huge and so we strongly recommend taking the time to learn this as a team.

 The benefits of using version control include:

 * Understanding what happened in the past.
 E.g., what did we change last time we ran this code
 * Restoring previous versions
 * Tracking changes - avoid accidentally breaking code
+* The ability to work on the same project collaboratively
 * The ability to review someone's changes and to leave comments
 * The ability to plan development work more effectively through being able to assign small, discrete changes
 * Avoid code being hidden away on someone's machine